CicekIbrahim/CicekIbrahim/README.md

 ###

 <p align="left">Hi there!
 I'm Ibrahim Cicek, an iOS developer currently immersed in the world of code.
-As a passionate software engineering student, I balance my time between honing my skills in UIKit and SwiftUI frameworks and pursuing my academic journey.
+As a passionate MSc student, I balance my time between honing my skills in UIKit and SwiftUI frameworks and pursuing my academic journey.
 I thrive on the challenges of crafting seamless user experiences and bringing creative ideas to life through the art of coding.
 Join me on this exciting journey as I explore the ever-evolving landscape of iOS development. 🚀</p>

 ###